 Heating capabilities & safety features

 In order to test the heating capabilities of the pads, we first used the Etekcity – Lasergrip infrared thermometer to measure the temperature of each heating pad at its highest setting.
 We let the heating pad warm up for 10 minutes and then took several readings, recording the highest one.
-Then we let the pad cool off before the timed test, where we recorded how many seconds it took to reach its highest temperature.
+Then we let the pad cool off before the timed test, where we recorded how many seconds it took to reach its highest temp.
 For the microwavable heating pads, we warmed them per the manufacturer’s instructions and then measured the temperature immediately after removing it from the microwave.

 The Thermophore and Chattanooga both reached the highest temperatures, but it took significantly longer (nearly four minutes) for the Chattanooga to heat up.
 The Pure Enrichment was the fastest to heat up, but it also had one of the lowest maximum temperature thresholds.

 We also checked to see how much surface area heats up by seeing if all four corners and the middle of the pad were warm to the touch after reaching its high temperature.
 Then we used each finalist as directed to see whether they felt warm enough to be comforting and to make sure they weren’t uncomfortably warm.
-At its highest setting of 166 °F, the Chattanooga was too hot to handle, but you could lower it incrementally by degrees until it reached a more reasonable temperature.
+At its highest setting of 166 °F, the Chattanooga was too hot to handle, but you could lower it incrementally by degrees until it reached a more reasonable level.

 According to Dr. Nathan Wei, head of the Arthritis Treatment Center, “moist heat penetrates better than dry heat.”
 The majority of our heating pad finalists featured moist heat therapy, but we weren’t fans until we tried the moist heat feature on the the Thermophore and Chattanooga heating pads.
 Both of these models pull moisture from the air and direct it toward your skin without an additional step.
 While we could feel the deeper heat, we were at first leery of this claim.
 However, we found the most humid spot in the house (the bathroom) and placed the Thermophore and Chattanooga on a porcelain surface to see if any moisture was visible on the pad or the counter.
 In this test, the surface under the pad was visibly wet after a few minutes with a hot shower running, so we knew that the pads had in fact pulled moisture from the air.
 Consumers have reported that the Thermophore can draw in moisture even in an arid climate with humidity at five percent or less.
 The same is true of the Carex, which delivers moist heat without adding water.
 (All of the other finalists required us to add water for moist heat therapy.)